Are Coffee Cups Recyclable? ☕

-It would be understandable to think that these cups are made out of cardboard (at least the cup – excluding the plastic lid) – but they are not really.
+It would be understandable to think that these cups are made out of cardboard (excluding the plastic lid, of course), but they actually are not.

-Traditional and most common cups – are made of a mixture of materials – that are too complex for existing recycling plants in Australia to deal with – i.e. they are cardboard mixed with plastics.
-This results in c.90% of cup ending up in landfill every year.
+Traditional and most common cups are made of a mixture of materials that are too complex for existing recycling plants in Australia to deal with.
+In all actuality, they are cardboard mixed with plastics.
+This results in about 90 per cent of cups ending up in landfill every year.

 “Richard Fine, who founded biodegradable coffee cup manufacturer Biopak a decade ago, estimated up to 90 per cent of all disposable cups ended up in landfill, equating to around 60,000 kilograms of plastic waste per annum.”

-The microplastics that are contained in these cups can cause huge damage to our oceans and sea life in particular – and basically last forever.
-A coffee can last a few seconds – but the cup may last pretty much for eternity.
+The microplastics that are contained in these cups can cause huge damage to our oceans and sea life in particular; they can basically last forever!
+Coffee can last a few seconds, but the cup may last pretty much for eternity.

 See our recent blog on the new labels that aim to clarify recyclable packaging.

-See some blogs here on the issue with sea pollution.
+Also, see some blogs here on the issue of sea pollution.

-Fundamentally – there are two options to solve this problem.
-I am going to be honest – it is highly unlikely that new advanced facilities will be built to recycle the existing coffee cups – so we need to look for a new solution.
+Fundamentally, there are two options to solve this problem.
+Honestly speaking, it is unlikely that new advanced facilities will be built to recycle the existing coffee cups.
+As a result, we need to look for a new solution.

-Recycling of normal bottles, cardboard and packaging is under threat in Australia in 2018 – due to the changes in Chinese regulations – and very little progress from Australian law makers on new recycling approaches.
+Recycling of normal bottles, cardboard and packaging is under threat in Australia even to this day in 2021.
+This is mainly due to the changes in Chinese regulations and very little progress from Australian lawmakers on new recycling approaches.

-Option One – the simple option is to have a reusable cup.
+Option #1: the simple option is to have a reusable cup

-Clearly the easiest solution would be for people to actually take a break – and sit down with an old fashioned porcelain cup.
-Think about it – if we worked less hard and took 5 mins to sit and enjoy our tea or coffee – we would avoid this entire issue completely.
+Clearly, the easiest solution would be for people to actually take a break and sit down with an old-fashioned porcelain cup.
+Think about it: if we worked a little bit more leniently and took 5 mins to sit and enjoy our tea or coffee, we would avoid this entire issue completely.

-The other option of course is to bring our own reusable cup with us – such as these ones.
+The other alternative other than the old-fashioned porcelain cup, of course, is to bring our own reusable cups with us such as these ones.

-This options is so super simple – but would require Aussies to actually chill out and slow down.
-The modern world is so stressed – and people feel they always need to keep moving – I think this option is doubtful.
-We would not need to worry are coffee cups recyclable!
+These options are super simple.
+But, they would require Aussies to actually chill out and slow down.
+The modern world is so stressed.
+People feel they always need to keep moving.
+So, I think this option is doubtful.
+With this, we would not even need to worry whether coffee cups are recyclable or not!

-There are numerous suppliers of biodegradable coffee cups – and we would stress that they need to be compostable – otherwise the problems with micro-plastics could be worse than the original problem.
+There are numerous suppliers of biodegradable coffee cups.
+We would stress that they need to be compostable.
+Otherwise, the problems with micro-plastics could be worse than the original problem.

-I argue that relaxing and sitting down with a real cup is the best option – but option 2 should be made legally required in Australia.
-We have seen following the Coles plastic bag fiasco – when commercial interests meet the environment – cash will win.
+I argue that relaxing and sitting down with a real cup is the best option.
+But in my opinion, option 2 should at least be made legally required in Australia.
+We have seen, following the Coles plastic bag fiasco, that when commercial interests meet the environment, cash will win.

 What about coffee pods?

-If you have a home system like Nespresso or equivalent – you may wonder can they be recycled.
-The answer is thankfully yes — using Nespresso stores or collection points.
+If you have a home system like Nespresso or equivalent, you may wonder if coffee pods, unlike the hard-to-recycle coffee cups, are recyclable.
+The answer is, thankfully, yes — using Nespresso stores or collection points.

 How about coffee grounds?

-When we ask are coffee cups recyclable – the answer in 2018 is no – and that will not change unless we as a society care more – or alternatively chill out and actually sit down to enjoy our coffees!
+When we ask the question “Are coffee cups recyclable?”, the answer in 2021 is yes, but places that actually recycle them are quite limited.
+That fact will most likely not change unless we as a society care more or alternatively chill out and actually sit down to enjoy our coffees!